gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 // ...
 ```

 Great!
-Now or resolvers should looks like this:
+Now our resolvers should look like this:
 ```typescript
 function(parent, args, ctx)
 ```